Soc 001 - Introduction to Sociology » Fall 2019 » Exam 3

 Today, in the United States, women earn:

-A. about the same as what men earn
+A. about half of what men earn

 B. more than men earn in most occupations.